Resin

-A resin is a solid or highly viscous liquid that can be converted into a polymer.
-Resins may be biological or synthetic in origin, but are typically harvested from plants.
+A resin is a highly viscous liquid or solid that can be converted into a polymer.
+Resins may be biological or synthetic in origin but are typically harvested from plants.
 Resins are mixtures of organic compounds insoluble in water, predominantly terpenes.
-Technically, resins should not be confused with gums, which consist predominantly of water-soluble polysaccharides, although these two terms are often interchangeable in the less formal context.
-Common resins include pine oleoresins, amber, hashish, frankincense, myrrh and the animal-derived resin, shellac.
-Resins are used in varnishes, adhesives, food additives, incenses and perfumes.
+Technically, resins should not be confused with gums, which consist predominantly of water-soluble polysaccharides, although the two terms are often interchangeable in the less formal context.
+Common resins include pine oleoresins, amber, hashish, frankincense, myrrh, and the animal-derived resin shellac.
+Resins are used in varnishes, adhesives, food additives, incenses, and perfumes.

-Resins protect plants from insects and pathogens, and are secreted in response to injury.
+Resins protect plants from insects and pathogens and are secreted in response to injury.
 Resins repel herbivores, insects, and pathogens, while the volatile phenolic compounds may attract benefactors such as predators of insects that attack the plant.

 Composition

 Most plant resins are composed of terpenes.
 Specific components are α-pinene, β-pinene, 3-carene, and sabinene, the monocyclic terpenes limonene and terpinolene, and smaller amounts of the tricyclic sesquiterpenes, longifolene, caryophyllene, and cadinene.
 Some resins also contain a high proportion of resin acids.
 Rosins on the other hand are less volatile and consist of diterpenes among other compounds.